keithtmccartney/paw_control/README.md

 Compiling ./contracts/Adoption.sol...
 Writing artifacts to ./build/contracts

-(Keep the terminals open, and on the second 'truffle compile' terminal) Run the following to "CD" to the working solution directory and run the following to compile the code:
+(Keep the terminals open, and on the second 'truffle compile' terminal) "CD" to the working solution directory and run the following to compile the code:

 * truffle migrate